NEZNAMY/TAB/.github/wiki/feature_guide_multi_server_support.md

 > ```
 > server-name: "server"
 > ```
-> Ideally, name it the same as servers in your BungeeCord / Velocity config.
+> Ideally, name it the same as servers in your proxy config.
 This value will be used for getting player's server name.
 Aside from %server% placeholder, it will be used for internal logic when checking for player's server.
 One of them is global playerlist not adding/removing players who are on the same server in the tablist, as backend servers already do this (and duplicating actions would cause problems).
 > **As a result, not configuring this value will result in everyone's server being "N/A", therefore global playerlist will think everyone is on the same server and not add anyone into the tablist, effectively making the feature not work.**

 Supported plugins: